-FDA investigate potential Stargardt treatmentPosted: Monday 13 November 2017 at 13:52
+FDA investigate potential Stargardt treatmentPosted: Monday 13 November 2017

 The U.S. Food and Drug Administration (FDA) has granted orphan drug designation to a drug to help treat Stargardt disease, according to Lin BioScience.